 Over time, exposure to sunlight will darken or lighten many species.
 Cherry is well known for darkening to a deep reddish brown over time but starts off a medium to light tone.
 Maple and Sycamore will achieve a more golden hue.
 Walnut and Wenge can lighten a bit over time.
 This is a naturally occurring process that generally takes many years to develop.
 As a rule of thumb direct exposure will speed up this process.

 Click on a species above for a better view and to learn more about them.

 While our images aim to faithfully portray the color and grain patterns of each species we understand the value of holding a well finished piece of wood in your hands.
-For that reason we have made various samples available to loan.
+For that reason we have made various samples available on loan.
 Our samples are crafted to the same high standards as our furniture so that they can begin to give you a sense of the finish, quality and care that goes into our work.